 The city annexation process is set out in Chapter 14 of the Municipal Code.
-By requiring compliance with that code, the Metro code, and the statewide planning rules, the city is identifying the effects the full build-out of these annexed properties will have on public services and any benefits to the city as a whole.
+By requiring compliance with that code, the Metro code, and the statewide planning rules, the city is identifying the potential effects that build-out of the annexed property will have on public services and any benefits to the city as a whole.